Jesssullivan/chrome-remote-desktop-budgie/README.md

-#### Fully automated patching for Chrome Remote Desktop on Ubuntu Budgie & GNOME-based desktop environments.
+#### Fully automated patching for Chrome Remote Desktop on Ubuntu Budgie.

-Chrome remote desktop is fantastic, but often clashes with Xorg nuances from a variety of desktop environments using the GNOME stack.
+Chrome remote desktop is fantastic, but often clashes with Xorg nuances from a variety of desktop environments in Ubuntu.
 This `chrome-remote-desktop` script extends and replaces the version automatically installed by Google in `/opt/google/chrome-remote-desktop/chrome-remote-desktop`.
 This stuff is only relevant for accessing your Ubuntu machine from elsewhere *(e.g. the "server", the client machine should not be installing anything, all it needs is a web browser)*.